 Due to the corona crisis, many companies have recently switched to remote working.
 Or they’re trying to.
 Some of them are more successful than others.

-At Cake 🍰 we don’t know any better.
+At Cake we don’t know any better.
 Since day one, a year and a half now, we have been working completely remotely.
 This means we don’t have an office.
-And we don’t have a fixed co-working place or anything else that replaces an office. 🏢 We’re a fully remote team of about 20 people spread across 3 countries.
+And we don’t have a fixed co-working place or anything else that replaces an office. 🏢 We’re a fully remote team of over 20 people spread across 3 countries.

 Remote working was a well-considered choice for us.
 More than that, it is one of our core values.

 We believe that work is intrinsically linked to life.
 Work gives a purpose and personal satisfaction.
 And together we are responsible for creating the best 👌 job of our lives.

 We do our best to avoid the senseless everyday and annoying parts of a classic work environment.
 Making long hours ⏰ is not encouraged and always being busy is nothing to be proud of.
 Being tired is not a badge of honor.
 And we believe in the freedom of our employees to grow professionally and look for their place on earth where they are happiest and most productive.🌴